Vanity press

 A vanity press or vanity publisher, sometimes also subsidy publisher, is a book printer that is paid by authors to self-publish their books.
 A vanity press charges fees in advance and does not contribute to the development of the book.
 It has been described as a scam.
 However, as the book does get printed, it does not necessarily meet the definition of actual fraud.
 The term vanity press is derogatory, so it is not used by the printers.
-Some self-publishing businesses prefer to market themselves as an independent press, and some authors who are self-publishing through CreateSpace and Amazon Kindle prefer to market themselves as indie authors instead of as self-publishing authors.
+Some self-publishing businesses prefer to market themselves as an independent press.

 It is not to be confused with hybrid publishing, where the publisher and author collaborate and share costs and risks, or with assisted self-publishing, where the authors, sometimes styling themselves as authorpreneurs, pay various contractors and publishing services to assist them with self-publishing their own book, and retain all rights.

+Comparison

-Vanity publishing vs mainstream publishing
+Compared to mainstream publishing

 Mainstream publishers never charge authors to publish their books; the publisher bears all the risks of publication and pays all the costs.
 Because of that financial risk, mainstream publishers are extremely selective in what they will publish, and reject most manuscripts submitted to them.
 The high level of rejection is why some authors publish with vanity presses.
 James D. Macdonald says, "Money should always flow towards the author", a concept sometimes called Yog's Law.

 Mainstream publishers also provide services.
 Ordinary author services, such as editing, book cover design, and publicity, are provided by mainstream publishers for free, whereas a vanity press charges fees for these services.

-Vanity publishing vs hybrid publishing
+Compared to hybrid publishing

 Hybrid publishing is the source of debate in the publishing industry, with some viewing hybrid publishers as vanity presses in disguise.
 However, a true hybrid publisher is selective in what they publish and will share the costs (and therefore the risks) with the author, whereas with a vanity press, the author pays the full cost of production and therefore carries all the risk.
 A vanity press has absolutely no interest in whether the book is saleable or suitable for publication.

 Given the bad reputation of vanity publishing, many vanity presses brand themselves as hybrids, leading to exploitation of writers.
 The Society of Authors (SoA) and the Writers' Guild of Great Britain (WGGB) have called for reform of the hybrid/paid-for publishing sector.
 Trade unions representing 14,800 authors jointly published a report to expose widespread bad practices among companies that charge writers to publish their work while taking away their rights.